ongr-archive/ConnectionsBundle/Resources/doc/Sync/sync.rst

 Each SQL Relation iterates through `joint statements <Relations/sql_relations.rst>`_ which ensure that the related objects are marked as changed as well.

-There is no modify event listener.
+There is no modify or finish event listener.

 Data Sync Execute
 ~~~~~~~~~~~~~~~~~